 Both for me and for many other franchisees I know, freedom is the greatest benefit of transitioning to franchise ownership.
 If you’ve spent decades climbing the ladder at a company, or in an industry, you can easily develop tunnel vision.
 You forget there’s an entire world beyond your current experience.

 Transition is an open door to that world.
 Big changes have a way of bouncing us out of our ruts and opening our eyes to new possibilities.
 Transitioning out of the corporate world gives you freedom to experiment with new industries and new ways of doing business.
-You also gain freedom to shape your schedule to suit your life and family, not the other way around.
+You also become empowered to shape your schedule to suit your life and family, not the other way around.

 Professional Development